 Reservations are generally not needed during the summer season as the museum will add additional coaches for more capacity if traffic warrants.
-Those wishing to ride in the caboose, locomotive cab, or large groups should reserve in advance to ensure they can be accommodated.
+The exception is those wanting to ride in the caboose or locomotive cab.
+Also large groups should reserve in advance to ensure they can be accommodated.

 For special events, reserving coach-class tickets is recommended due to higher demand.
 Reservations are required for any onboard dining tickets.
 Due to popularity of the onboard dining trains, reservations should be made well in advance.
 Inquire early!

 No food is available on-site except during some special events.
 A soda vending machine is available.